khalilou88/jnxplus/docs/nx-gradle/2-generators.md

 Type: `string`

 Projects that needs to access this library (comma delimited).
-This add the library to their dependencies.
+This adds the library to their dependencies.

 #### simpleName